 • Pizza dough.
 The first thing we are going to do is either make or purchase pizza dough.
 I’ve got a great, tried-and-true homemade pizza dough recipe or purchase your favorite from a store or pizzeria.
 It all works!

 • Canned tomatoes.
-For my pizza pot pie recipe, I love using these Baby Roma tomatoes from Mutti.
-They come in a small can that is loaded with little Roma tomatoes.
-And because they have a super thin skin, they're perfect for to make this quick, thick sauce.
+For pizza pot pie, I love using these Baby Roma tomatoes from Mutti.
+They have a super thin skin making them perfect for this quick, thick sauce.

 • Cheese.
 My version of Chicago upside down pizza uses a thicker cut, sharp provolone.
-(I also use it in my Sheet Pan Pizza recipe.)
-The Picante Provolone from Boar's Head is my absolute fav and I get it cut at the deli —it's totally worth seeking out.
+The Picante Provolone from Boar’s Head is my absolute fav and I get it cut at the deli —it’s totally worth seeking out.

 Step-by-step process